 $ pip3 install awscli --upgrade --user

 Awesome, now that we have the CLI installed on the real version of Python, we need to store your credentials.
-Your Access Key ID and Secret Access Key can be found in your IAM policy manager.
+Your Access Key ID and Secret Access Key are in your IAM policy manager.

 $ aws configure